hauntslg/shell-thing/README.md

 All preferences and helpers are stored in `data/shelldata`

 ## Installation
-First, download this repo (you need shell.ps1 and everything inside `data/shellmodules`) Then, add it to your `$PROFILE` to make it run on startup Open your terminal a couple times (it can freak out on its first boot)
+note that this may not work reliably without powershell 7+ First, download this repo (you need shell.ps1 and everything inside `data/shellmodules`) Then, add it to your `$PROFILE` to make it run on startup Open your terminal a couple times (it can freak out on its first boot)